 For a listing of T-55 merit badge counselors, click here.

 For a listing of other counselors in the Twin Bayou District, contact T-55's Advancement Chair.

 BSA has a training course called "Merit Badge Counselor Orientation".
 The course can be taken online by downloading the presentation at this link.
 A live version of this training is offered several times each year by the Twin Bayou District.
 For the Twin Bayou website, click click here.
 For a website with a good guide for counselors, click here.
 Counselors should also take the course entitled "This Is Scouting".

 Guidelines for being a MB Counselor in the Twin Bayou District (T-55's district) are at this link.

 Badges, requirements & worksheets:

-There are two nice websites that show all the requirement for each badge:
+There are two nice websites that show all the requirements for each badge:

 • Click here for the U.S. Scouting Service Project website.